Drumming in Addiction Recovery as a Therapy

 Synchronised drumming enables a hypnotic-like state that is soothing to the mind, body and soul.
 This is due to the theta-wave production and brain wave synchronisation that drumming therapy initiates.

-Drumming circles are potentially the most beneficial for those undergoing a substance detoxification, whilst the brain struggles to find equilibrium.
+Drumming circles are potentially the most beneficial for those undergoing substance detoxification, whilst the brain struggles to find equilibrium.

 However, studies on the effects of drumming in treating drug addiction have found it to be an effective complementary therapy at any stage of the recovery process.